Governance and Board of Trustees

 Arthur Lang

-Mr Arthur Lang, 50, was appointed Group Chief Financial Officer of Singtel on 1 April 2021.
-He also oversees the management of the Group’s regional associates and its portfolio of strategic telecom investments.
-He is spearheading Singtel’s efforts in GXS, the regional digital bank joint venture with Grab.
+Mr Arthur Lang, is the Group Chief Financial Officer (GCFO) of Singtel, overseeing the Group’s finance-related functions, including value creation, capital management and capital partnerships.
+He also oversees the management of Singtel’s regional associates and GXS – the regional digital bank joint venture with Grab.

 Arthur has an MBA from the Harvard Business School and a BA in Economics (magna cum laude) from Harvard University.